 For updates, please call the club hotline at 301-460-0800, and select prompt for "inclement weather."
 Updates will be listed on this website and on the club's Facebook page: DC Hand Dance Club Est. 1994

-The DC Hand Dance Club held its 1st Zoom Happy Hour get-together on Saturday, August 15 from 7-9pm.
+The DC Hand Dance Club held its 2nd Zoom Happy Hour get-together on Saturday, October 17th from 7-9pm.
 The event was hosted by the DCHDC Board of Directors, with Anthony Yancey serving as call moderator and Phyllis Crutchfield as emcee.
-We were happy to see 27 members join the event, catch-up and talk about what has kept them sane during the past six months.
+We were happy to see 20 members join the event, catch-up and talk about Halloween candy and seeing the costumes some people wore.
 The Board hopes to facilitate another Zoom Happy Hour in the future!

 Trio of Hand Dancers